State-College-Plone/WebServerAuth/README.txt

     1. "Secure Zope":https://weblion.psu.edu/wiki/SecureZope against HTTP
-       requests from things other than Apache, because the following configuration will make it accept whatever username comes in.
-Also secure any intermediaries between Apache and Zope (Pound, Varnish, Squid, etc.) from direct access, as they could also be used to inject a username.
+       requests from things other than Apache, because the following configuration will make it accept whatever login name comes in.
+Also secure any intermediaries between Apache and Zope (Pound, Varnish, Squid, etc.) from direct access, as they could also be used to inject a login name.

     2. Copy WebServerAuth to the Products directory of your Zope instance.